ThreatConnect-Inc/tcex/docs/src/module_ti.rst

 Get My Members
 -------------------
 To retrieve all members currently in owners you own from the ThreatConnect REST API the ``owner`` object can be used.
-Calling ``members()`` method allows pagination over all owners available.
+Calling ``members()`` method allows pagination over all members available.

 .. code-block:: python
     :linenos: